martinpickering64/martinpickering.com/content/posts/maginus-flow/maginus-flow.md

 The naming convention for the Release branches is `release/<Major-number>.<Minor-number>.0`, for example, 7.4.0

-NOTE: Maginus Flow does not support the concept of Patch Releases or Monthly Update Releases, as is current practice.
+> NOTE: Maginus Flow does not support the concept of Patch Releases or Monthly Update Releases, as is current practice in Maginus' current CMS cycles.
 The only Release type supported from current parlance is a Full Release.

 ### Starting a Release branch